 - Removing a node if it is no longer needed

-Allocators are agents—they manage containers and Elasticsearch nodes—but they can respond only to explicit requests.
-Allocators need a service to direct and tell them what to do, which is provided by the constructor.
-The constructor monitors new requests from the administration console, which supports the Cloud UI that you use to manage Elastic Cloud Enterprise, determines what needs to be changed, and writes the changes to ZooKeeper nodes monitored by the allocators.
-Its job is also to assign cluster nodes to proper allocators.
+Constructors: Provide the requests that allocators respond to when they manage containers and Elasticsearch nodes.
+Each constructor monitors new requests from the administration console, which supports the Cloud UI and the RESTful API that you use to manage ECE, determines what needs to be changed, and writes the changes to ZooKeeper nodes monitored by the allocators.
+Constructors also assign cluster nodes to allocators.

 If you select a cluster plan with high availability, the constructor will place cluster nodes within different availability zones to ensure that the cluster can survive any downtime of a whole zone.
-You can designate these availability zones when you install Elastic Cloud Enterprise.
+You can designate these availability zones when you install ECE.
 Additionally, the constructor maximizes the utilization of underlying allocators to reduce the need to spin up extra hardware for new clusters.

 Services are deployed as Docker containers, which simplifies the operational effort and makes it easy to provision similar environments for development and staging.
 Each cluster node is run within a Docker container to make sure that all of the nodes have access to a guaranteed share of host resources.